How to Shade a Garden Pond from Excess Sunlight (Top Summer Tips)

 In much smaller ponds, such as preformed ponds, fish can literally boil to death if the water is exposed to constant sunlight throughout the day.
 Smaller ponds act as insulators, taking in heat and retaining it much more readily than a larger body of water.
 Even with aeration, shallow water may not be able to cool down fast enough, so providing shade is essential if you want to keep your fish healthy and happy in a small environment.

-Methods to Provide Pond Shade
+Methods to Provide Pond Shade (Top Methods)

 Option 1: Pond Plants (Real or artificial)

 A great natural way to provide shade to pond water is to add pond plants!
 Both real or artificial plants will be able to provide shade, but only real pond plants will be able to give your water more oxygenation and help with natural filtration.
 The best plants for shading water and providing shelter to fish would be water lilies or lotus, as their foliage grows across the water, blocking a large chunk of UV light.
 Most floating plants would be ideal for adding shade to a pond, and luckily these come in both real and artificial varieties.
 If you just want some shade and shelter for your fish during summer, artificial floating plants will provide those benefits without requiring any hands-on maintenance.
 If you decide to go with real floating plants, it may take some time for them to grow and become established, but the results are fantastic in the long run!

 As well as floating plants, marginal plants can also provide partial shade to a pond, creating areas where the water is cooler and less UV light penetrates.
 These kind of plants are usually added to the sides of a pond, fleshing out the embankments.
 A few can grow very tall with lush green foliage, and these provide the best shade to pond water.
 It’s less common for these kind of plants to have an artificial alternative, so if you don’t want to care for real plants, we recommend sticking with artificial floating types for best results.